Read ahead to discover how commodities are defined and classified and which commodities are the most popular by traded volume.

 Hantec has you covered

 Our market leading Learning Hub is a free resource to help you become an accomplished and successful trader.
-The best way to avoid quick losses is via education.

 Why should you consider trading commodities?

 There are three main reasons why you should consider looking at commodities markets: